dougabugg/doug-coin/faq.md

 - Ability to recycle old blocks, keeping the size of the distributed blockchain to a reasonable size
 - New and Improved blockchain scalability and performance, with transaction confirmation being almost instant.
 - Minting of new coins is solely controlled by Doug (owner and founder), and thus will never suffer from unfavorable conditions like inflation or exchange rate fluctuation.
+- After the IPO/ICO, the initial exchange rate will be determined by Doug flipping a coin several times and then pulling a number out of a hat.

 ## Is this real?